cockroachdb/docs/v20.1/create-user.md

 - [Client certificate and key authentication](#secure-clusters-with-client-certificates), which is available to all users.
 To ensure the highest level of security, we recommend only using client certificate and key authentication.

-- [Password authentication](#secure-clusters-with-passwords), which is available to non-`root` users who you've created passwords for.
+- [Password authentication](#secure-clusters-with-passwords), which is available to users and roles who you've created passwords for.
 To create a user with a password, use the `WITH PASSWORD` clause of `CREATE USER`.
 To add a password to an existing user, use the [`ALTER USER`](alter-user.html) statement.

     Users can use passwords to authenticate without supplying client certificates and keys; however, we recommend using certificate-based authentication whenever possible.